 A legal separation occurs when the law acknowledges you as legally separated, yet you remain married.
 This option is typically used for financial reasons, ranging from taxes to insurance.
 The main disadvantage is that you cannot remarry since having two marriages at the same time is illegal in California.

-It is vital to remember that in order to apply for "Dissolution" in Orange County, you must have lived in the (California)state for at least 6 months.
+It is vital to remember that in order to apply for "Dissolution" in Orange County, you must have lived in (California)state for at least 6 months.
 In addition, you must have lived in the county where you want to file for three months.

 In this situation, you must have resided in Orange County for at least three months.
 Following the first petition, California law requires the parties to wait six months before the court may make a final Dissolution decision.
-Contact our Costa Mesa Divorce Attorney for more information.

 A petition for - "Dissolution of Marriage or Registered Domestic Partnership" - must be filed with the clerk of the court to actually begin the divorce process.
 As the term implies, you are petitioning the court or requesting that they dissolve the marriage they have on file for you.